Last updated on September 27th, 2020 at 11:09 am

-- American boys aren’t getting cancer preventing HPV vaccine.
+- American boys aren’t getting the cancer-preventing HPV vaccine.
 We need to change this uptake.

 - Gardasil DNA and aluminum – another manufactroversy debunked with nary a sweat bead forming on my forehead.

-As I’ve said a thousands times, there are no debates about vaccines, and certainly none about Gardasil.
+As I’ve said a thousand times, there are no debates about vaccines, and certainly none about Gardasil safety and efficacy.
 The real science, published in real medical journals, and reviewed by experts in epidemiology, virology, infectious diseases, cancer, and other biomedical researchers, is all that matters.
-If the other “side” wants to be taken seriously, they need to get a Ph.D., get into real research, and publish real papers.
-I’m going to guess that if they did that, they would realize that vaccines are safe and effective, and they’d become as loud an advocate as I am.
+This is overwhelming evidence that supports the scientific consensus on Gardasil safety and efficacy.

 Let’s be clear.
 Gardasil prevents cancer.
-And it’s about as safe a vaccine that’s ever been made.
+And Gardasil safety is supported by massive evidence.
 Every teenager in the USA, where the vaccine is essentially free (drop a comment if you can’t get it for free, and I’ll point you in the right direction), should get the vaccine.

 Editor’s note: This article was originally published in December 2014.
-It will be constantly updated to include more comprehensive information, to improve readability and to add current research.
+It will be constantly updated to include new articles about Gardasil and other HPV vaccines.

 Full disclosure – I am not nor have I ever been an employee or executive of the Merck or GSK family of companies.
 I do not own any shares of stock in Merck or GSK.
 I don’t get paid by anyone to do this, hence I have to beg regularly for help from my loyal readers to keep this website going.